Challenges and Solutions for Improving Participation of Populations with Low Education Levels in Biomedical Research

 want to engage.

-And this is a fantastic link.
 And they basically give you templates on what

 to do step by step, so I highly recommend that.